 - How should Scrum Master interact with PM?

-Before we get to answering these question, I want you to understand the root cause of the confusion in regards to Scrum Master vs Project Manager problem.
+Before we get to answering these questions, I want you to understand the root cause of the confusion in regards to Scrum Master vs Project Manager problem.

 Where is the “Project Manager” Role?